zzh8829/yolov3-tf2/README.md

 `model.predict`, tf actually compiles the graph on the first run and then execute in graph mode.
 So if you are only running the model once, `model(x)` is faster since there is no compilation needed.
 Otherwise, `model.predict` or using exported SavedModel graph is much faster (by 2x).
+For non real-time usage, `model.predict_on_batch` is even faster as tested by @AnaRhisT94)

 ### GradientTape